 Sometimes my husband will ask me how to handle a certain situation, and I don't exactly know how to answer him.
 It infuriates him, like I'm holding back valuable “Mom knowledge.”
 I understand why he gets so frustrated.
 In truth, it's hard to answer because I rely on two intangibles to help me figure out how to walk that line: intuition, and love.

 Yesterday turned out to be a long and beautiful day:

 - We spent time together running errands and eating; and she had time by herself, and with her friends.

 - We packed and sorted and packed some more; and I held my tongue, and allowed her to go at her pace.

 - I made her gluten-free granola for her trip, and brought water and treats to keep her going (after all, I want her to want her to come home, again); and

 - I followed her lead whenever possible.

 All in all, I'm happy to report that things went quite smoothly.
 My “baby” boarded a plane today happy, confident and as ready as possible.
 Whew!
 And did I mention, OMG?!

-As for me, today I’ve felt a bit lost, somewhat disoriented.
+As for me, today I've felt a bit lost, somewhat disoriented about my teen leaving home.
 I asked my husband, “how on earth has that been 18 years?”
-It’s shocking, really.
+It's shocking, really.
 The good news is that I have had some practice, lately, trusting my instincts, and leading from my heart.
 Good thing, too.
-I think I’m going to use some of that love and intuition to take care of myself this week!
+I think I'm going to use some of that love and intuition to take care of myself this week!